 There’s one more thing you should know regarding the amount of time that a sleeping pill is going to stay in your system.
 If you need to take them or if you’ve been taking them, the content of these sleeping pills can go beyond your bloodstream.
 When someone is trying to taper off a sleeping pill, they are trying to get it out of their bloodstream, but the content can move elsewhere in the body.

-For example, the content of the drug could get into your hair.
-Yes, it can be found in your hair, and it’ll stay there for at least 90 days.
-If someone analyzes a hair sample after you’ve stopped using sleeping pills, that professional could find traces of it.
+For example, the content of the drug could get into your hair and it can stay there for at least 90 days.

-It’ll slowly release the contents into your body.
+Sleeping pills can also absorb into fat tissues, which preserves the contents of a sleeping pill.
 If this happens to you, then you’ll be able to detect the contents of the sleeping pill you were taking in your saliva or even in your urine.
-You’ll see this phenomenon for weeks after you quit.
 Normally, the content of the sleeping pill you’re taking doesn’t make its way into your fatty tissues, but it can if you’ve been taking this pill for a long time.

 Normally, though, you can’t detect any traces of the sleeping pill you were taking after about a month of quitting, except for those few exceptions we mentioned when the contents made their way into your hair or your fatty tissues.

 Part of what we do at Granite Recovery Center is to help people expel the drugs they’re using.

 We use our evidence-based treatment options to help people get back to a life they recognize, and we can do that for you if you give us a chance.
 It may be difficult to imagine someone developing a substance use disorder linked to sleeping pills, but it is possible.
 One factor that could explain this phenomenon is the amount of time that the drug can stay in your system.